 The Corporation's only activity is mineral exploration and evaluation.
-All of the Corporation's land, vehicles, field equipment, and camp and buildings (see note 6) are physically located in the Dominican Republic.
+All of the Corporation's land, vehicles, field equipment, and camp and buildings are physically located in the Dominican Republic.
 All of the Corporation's exploration and evaluation activities referred to in note 7 relate to properties in the Dominican Republic.